Using a MicroSD Card

 Accessing the MicroSD Card

 /mnt directory.
-Thus you can check there with
+You can check there with

 ls /mnt/ to determine the name the Omega assigned the card.
 Running